-[4] Notice of Violation no. YVR006680 dated June 9, 2010, alleges that on that date at the Vancouver International Airport in Vancouver, British Columbia, Zhou "committed a violation, namely: import an animal by product to wit, meat without meeting the prescribed requirements contrary to section 40 of the Health of Animals Regulations which is a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act and section 2 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations".

-[5] Section 40 of the Health of Animals Regulations states as follows:

-40. No person shall import into Canada an animal by-product, manure or a thing containing an animal by-product or manure except in accordance with this Part.
+- [4] Notice of Violation no. YVR006681 dated June 9, 2010, alleges that on that date at the Vancouver International Airport in Vancouver, British Columbia, Zhou "committed a violation, namely: import unfertilized eggs from a country that is not designated free from Newcastle disease and avian influenza, contrary to section 34(2)(a) of the Health of Animals Regulations which is a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act and section 2 of the Agriculture and Agri-Food Monetary Administrative Penalties Regulations". - [5] Subsections 34(2) and (3) of the Health of Animals Regulations state as follows: - 34. ...
+(2) Subject to subsection (3), no person shall import unfertilized bird eggs or egg products into Canada from a country other than the United States or from a part of such a country, unless - (a) the country of origin or part of such a country is designated as free of avian pneumoencephalitis (Newcastle disease) and fowl plague pursuant to section 7; - (b) the person produces a certificate of origin signed by an official of the government of the country of origin that shows that the country of origin or part of such a country is the designated country or part thereof referred to in paragraph (a); and - (c) the eggs are packed in containers that are clean and free from dirt and residue of eggs.

-[6] The Agency served the Notice of Violation personally on Zhou on June 9, 2010.
-The Notice of Violation indicates to Zhou that the alleged violation is a serious violation under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations, for which the penalty assigned is in the amount of \$200.00.

-[7] By letter dated June 21, 2010, and received by the Tribunal June 25, 2010, Zhou filed his request to the Tribunal for a review of the facts of the violation, in accordance with paragraph 9(2)(c) of the Agriculture and Agri-Food Administrative Monetary Penalties Act.
+- (3) Paragraph (2)(a) does not apply to eggs imported into Canada if they are transported under seal of an inspector direct from the place of entry to a registered processed egg station approved by the Minister. - [6] The Agency served the Notice of Violation personally on Zhou on June 9, 2010.
+The Notice of Violation indicates to Zhou that the alleged violation is a serious violation under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations, for which the penalty assigned is in the amount of \$200.00. - [7] By letter dated June 21, 2010, and received by the Tribunal June 25, 2010, Zhou filed his request to the Tribunal for a review of the facts of the violation, in accordance with paragraph 9(2)(c) of the Agriculture and Agri-Food Administrative Monetary Penalties Act.
 Tribunal staff confirmed, by telephone the same day, that Zhou wished to proceed with a review by way of written submissions alone.
-The Tribunal has, therefore, conducted its review on the basis of all written submissions presented to the Tribunal by the parties.

-[8] On July 12, 2010, the Agency requested an extension to file its report (Report) concerning the Notice of Violation to Zhou.
+The Tribunal has, therefore, conducted its review on the basis of all written submissions presented to the Tribunal by the parties. - [8] On July 12, 2010, the Agency requested an extension to file its report (Report) concerning the Notice of Violation to Zhou.
 On July 16, 2010, Zhou provided written reasons why he opposed the extension.
 On July 16, 2010, the Tribunal ordered that the Agency provide its Report to the Tribunal and to Zhou on or before July 27, 2010.
-On July 27, 2010, the Agency filed its Report with the Tribunal and with Zhou.

-[9] In a letter dated July 28, 2010 the Tribunal invited Zhou to file with it any additional statements in the matter, no later than August 27, 2010.
+On July 27, 2010, the Agency filed its Report with the Tribunal and with Zhou. - [9] In a letter dated July 28, 2010 the Tribunal invited Zhou to file with it any additional statements in the matter, no later than August 27, 2010.
 Zhou took this opportunity to file additional materials which the Tribunal received on August 30, 2010.